The Long-Term Effects of Identity Theft

 ONE, credit monitoring services help discover suspicious activity concerning your financial business and insure against loss if your identity is stolen.
 You can also manually check your bank account, credit card statements and credit reports for fraudulent activity.

-TWO, using dfndr security can protect your mobile device from phishing attacks and the Identity Theft Report feature can help you find out if your email addresses appear on the dark web.
-If you do find suspicious activity, you should notify your financial institution and law enforcement immediately to prevent further damage.
+TWO, using dfndr security can protect your mobile device from phishing attacks and the Identity Theft Report feature can help you find out if your email addresses have been leaked.
+Also, the Identity Theft Monitoring feature can be used to watch ALL your logins and will even alert you if any of your accounts are compromised.
+Try em’ out!

 THREE, if you receive credit card statements or banking statements in your inbox, be sure to archive those properly in a secure cloud service.
 This helps prevent hackers from having access to documents that lists your private information.